Discover the Uses for Cream of Tartar – What Is Cream of Tartar

 Do you have one of those little 2oz bottles of Cream of Tartar in your spice cabinet?
 You probably purchased it for a specific recipe, used a teaspoon or so, and then put it back on the self – never to be used again.
 The good news – cream of tartar lasts just about forever if stored in a cool, dry environment, so you’re covered.
 There are many cream of tartar uses for your home.
+But what is cream of tartar?

 A few months ago I wrote a little cheat sheet for baking substitutions to keep in the cupboard and shared it with you.
 One person, M-K-H, asked this question: “I think that while your baking substitutions cheat sheet is interesting, is the person that doesn’t have baking powder on hand REALLY likely to have cream of tartar just laying around?